C.D. Veracruz: 2011 Disaffiliation

-On June 3, 2011, the FMF disaffiliated the Tiburones Rojos because of a failure of payments to the FMF.
+On June 3, 2011, the FMF disaffiliated the Tiburones Rojos franchise due to a failure of payments to the FMF.

-“The Federacion Mexicana de Futbol Asociacion, AC informs that the Ordinary General Assembly at its meeting today, once it analyzed the situation of Representaciones Soha, Inc., SA de CV, (Club Veracruz and / or Club Tiburones Rojos de Veracruz), a member of the Liga de Ascenso, The Mexican Football Federation, AC unanimously decided, with its power under Articles 17, 25 and other related and applicable Statute of the FMF, revoke the Certificate of Membership and consequently disaffiliate such an entity, for failing to meet its financial obligations to FMF and its affiliates.”
+“The Federacion Mexicana de Futbol Asociacion, AC informs that the Ordinary General Assembly at its meeting today, once it analyzed the situation of Representaciones Soha, Inc., SA de CV, (Club Veracruz and / or Club Tiburones Rojos de Veracruz), a member of the Liga de Ascenso de México, The Mexican Football Federation, AC unanimously decided, with its power under Articles 17, 25 and other related and applicable Statute of the FMF, revoke the Certificate of Membership and consequently disaffiliate such an entity, for failing to meet its financial obligations to FMF and its affiliates.”

 After that announcement, it was accorded between Veracruz and Albinegros de Orizaba to unify their teams after the debts the team had.

 2013 Club Change

-Club San Luis was relocated to Tuxtla Gutierrez, Chiapas to play at the Estadio Víctor Manuel Reyna, under the name Chiapas Football Club.
-Club La Piedad was relocated to the state of Veracruz to play at the Estadio Luis "Pirata" Fuente, under the name of Veracruz.
+Club San Luis was relocated to Tuxtla Gutiérrez, Chiapas to play at the Estadio Víctor Manuel Reyna, under the name Chiapas Fútbol Club.
+Club La Piedad was relocated to the state of Veracruz to play at the Estadio Luis "Pirata" Fuente, under the name of Tiburones Rojos de Veracruz.
+Meanwhile, C.D.
+Veracruz was relocated to the state of San Luis Potosí, under the name of Atlético San Luis.

 2019 disaffiliation

-After enduring a 41-game winless run dating from September 2018 to October 2019, multiple reports of players not receiving payment, an in-game protest against Tigres UANL in the 2019 Apertura, where they conceded 3 goals in the first 8 minutes, and repeated discontent with owner Fidel Kurri, the FMF officially disaffiliated Veracruz from Liga MX following the 2019 Apertura.
+After enduring a 41-game winless run dating from September 2018 to October 2019, multiple reports of players not receiving payment, an in-game protest against Tigres UANL in the Apertura 2019, where they conceded 3 goals in the first 8 minutes, and repeated discontent with owner Fidel Kurri, the FMF officially disaffiliated Veracruz from the Liga MX following the Apertura 2019.
 Their players became free agents, free to sign with any club, and their women's team was also kicked out of the Liga MX Femenil.
 All other branches of the club, including its academies and reserves, dissolved as well.
-As a result, Liga MX began its 2020 Clausura with only 18 teams.
+As a result, the Liga MX began the Clausura 2020 with only 18 teams.